abingdonpta/abingdonpta/content/about/roles.md

 ### 🎃 Trunk or Treat

-In 2021, the PTA held a Trunk or Treat in which volunteers decked out their cars in spooky setups and handed out candy to costumed visitors.
+In 2021 and 2022, the PTA held a Trunk or Treat in which volunteers decked out their cars in spooky setups and handed out candy to costumed visitors.
 In prior years, the PTA held a Fall Festival with games and other activities.

 ### ❄️ Winter Wonderland

 The PTA organized Winter Wonderland in 2022 with music, games, alpacas, and a garden cleanup.
+In 2023, the PTA organized an ice skating event.

 ### 🇺🇳 International Night

-The PTA has held International Night each spring between 2017-2019 and in 2022.
+The PTA has held International Night each spring between 2017-2019 and 2022-2023.
 International Night celebrates the diverse population of our school and the many countries and cultures we represent.

 ### 🎓 5th Grade Promotion